stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_keystone_admin_token_path``

 :Description: Path to a file containing the Keystone admin token
 	      (shared secret).
-In Ceph RadosGW authentication with the admin token has priority over authentication with the admin credentials
+In Stone RadosGW authentication with the admin token has priority over authentication with the admin credentials
               (``rgw_keystone_admin_user``, ``rgw_keystone_admin_password``,